ahrenswett/PillMinder/README.md

 # PillMinder
-Simple pill reminder app that is persistant.
+Simple pill reminder app that is persistant at reminding the user(s) to take or Administer medication.